yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 }
 ```

-This example uses the [constructor property promotion] feature, also introduced in PHP 8, but attributes can also
+This example uses the [constructor property promotion] feature introduced in PHP 8.
+Attributes can also
 be used with regular properties:

 ```php